7 Ways to Respond When Someone Shames You

-DePaolo writes, “I doubt that anyone gets through life without ever feeling utterly humiliated.”
+DePaulo writes, “I doubt that anyone gets through life without ever feeling utterly humiliated.”
 She encourages readers to find and talk to others who have experienced the same thing, and to use their support network to get over the feelings.
 Further, as we are seeing with the Harvey Weinstein situation and other highly visible cases of sexual abuse, if a person does something to you, he or she has very likely done it to others as well.
-Yet in far too many less-prominent cases it is hard to find out that others are or have been in your same situation.
+Yet in far too many less-prominent cases it is hard to find out that others are or have been in the same situation.
 But part of not taking it personally is knowing that you are the victim, not the cause of the problem.

 6. Be careful about retaliating.